cklapperich/arland-sync-fix/docs/plan.md

 - The consistency of the 2-second lag makes it an ideal target for optimization - it's not random, it's a specific code path
 - This project could benefit the entire Atelier community if successful
 - Even if we can't eliminate lag entirely, reducing it to <0.3s would still be a massive improvement

+### Key Insight: Why Phase 1 is Critical

+**Initial overconfidence:** We initially assumed flush filtering would work because "menu opening = loading assets = write operations."

+**Reality check:** doitsujin (DXVK creator) chose the complex shadow buffer approach for Sophie 2.
+Why?
+- Sophie 2 has confirmed READBACK operations (CPU reads GPU results)
+- Flush filtering won't work for readbacks - the flushes are necessary
+- Shadow buffers break the sync dependency by maintaining CPU-side copies

+**The question:** Does Arland also have readbacks, or is it purely writes?
+- If WRITES only → Flush filtering should work ✅
+- If READS present → Need shadow buffers or different approach ❌
+- We won't know until we capture with RenderDoc

+**Revised approach:** Treat Phase 1 as a GO/NO-GO decision point, not just "nice to have" diagnostics.
+The entire project depends on what we discover.

 ---